nsf-lrose/ams2023/README.md

 * Ting-Yu Cha (Colorado State University)
 * Michael Bell (Colorado State University)
 * Mike Dixon (National Center for Atmospheric Research)

+### Acknowledgements

+We would like to thank Unidata, Julien Chastang, and Bobby Espinoza for their assistance setting up the JupyterHub server.
+The JupyterHub is supported by Unidata's Science Gateway (`doi:10.5065/688s-2w73`).